sivavs/krypton/README.md

 ## 🎉 More

-You liked Krypton?
+You liked Rava Coin?
 Check also our other premium Envato bulma themes [Css Ninja](https://cssninja.io/themes).

 Find more premium bulma templates on [Css Ninja](https://cssninja.io/category/all).